Applied Art for the Web

 Preview Design Elements: A Graphic Style Manual at Google Books

-Avery Hill Library copies: 12 ~ view catalogue entry
+Greenwich library: 12 copies ~ view catalogue entry

 Basics Photography: Composition by David Präkel